banzaicloud/pke/README.md

 Please review the [requirements](/docs/requirements.md) before creating Kubernetes clusters.
 Note that the `pke` tool will install all required dependencies (like CRI, CNI, etc).

-### Single node PKE
+### Single-node PKE

-Creating a single node K8s clusters is as simple as running the following command as root:
+Creating a single-node Kubernetes cluster is as simple as running the following command as root:

 `pke install single`

-### Multi node PKE
+### Multi-node PKE

 To create the Kubernetes API server: